connoprompt/assignment2/README.md

 I want to book a room.
 I would like to book accommodation.
 I would like to book a hotel room.

+Once the bot goes through the required slots it will restart and ask you if you would like to do something else.

+7. After you are done, in your terminal press Ctrl - C to shutdown the django server.
+You can then exit the IDE or project.